nycmeshnet/nycmeshnet.github.io/faq/index.md

 [What is your user data policy](#data)
 [Why aren't you doing this obvious thing I just thought of?](#obvious)

-## <a name="why"></a>Why are you building a community owned network?
+## <a name="why"></a>Why are you building a community-owned network?

 This is our most common question, so we made it into a blog post- [12 Reasons for mesh](/blog/twelve-reasons-for-mesh/)

 ## <a name="business"></a>What is your business plan?

-Please don't ask this!
 We are not a business and we are not an ISP!
 We don't have "customers" or "users", we have members.
 Being a member of our network has many benefits including replacing your current ISP with real, unmonitored internet access.
+Businesses are free to join or connect to the mesh as long as they obey the [network commons license](../ncl.pdf).

 ## <a name="fee"></a>Is there a monthly fee?